stemwana-youthdev/Explorer-Trail-2020/docs/getting-started.md

 ### What do you need

-Please makde sure you have the following installed:
+Please make sure you have the following installed:

 * [Git](https://git-scm.com/downloads)
 * [Node.JS](https://nodejs.org/en/)